 Results from this research addressed both fundamental science and resource management issues regarding water quality.
 Using high-frequency data, a dramatic diel cycle in dissolved oxygen was observed with nonlinear dynamics which was successfully modeled mathematically, and excursions in water quality criteria were observed.
 In addition, a diel pattern in turbidity was discovered with higher levels at night likely caused by bioturbation (i.e. nocturnal activity of bottom feeding fishes) which resulted in higher suspended solids loadings during nighttime.
 Furthermore, the QUAL2K model was successfully calibrated for water quality using sensor measurements and grab samples from volunteer, IOWATER data.
 Nutrient loading rates (nitrate-N, orthophosphate, and total dissolved solids) were estimated along the entire creek and were similar to other Iowa streams.
 Volunteer environmental data were found to be helpful in model calibration for some parameters (e.g. TSS and nitrate).

 The construction and operation of a sensing system in Clear Creek contributed to water quality science and engineering.
 Findings from the configuration and field testing of sensing station components such as water quality sensors, power systems and communication hardware will aid the design of future sensing systems and environmental observatories.
 Integrating the methodology of this research with future observing systems will further our understanding of water quality processes and help maintain the health and value of our nation's water environment.

 Copyright 2009 John Vincent Loperfido

 Loperfido, John Vincent.
-"High-frequency sensing of Clear Creek water quality: mechanisms of dissolved oxygen and turbidity dynamics, and nutrient transport." dissertation, University of Iowa, 2009.
+"High-frequency sensing of Clear Creek water quality: mechanisms of dissolved oxygen and turbidity dynamics, and nutrient transport."
+PhD diss., University of Iowa, 2009.